 Most of the professional coworking spaces provide their residents with ergonomic furniture and lots of light.
 The reception desk is always tidy with friendly personnel welcoming guests.
 The larder of a professional coworking space is stocked with tea, coffee, as well as other beverages and snacks.

 Meeting rooms are well designed for productive business discussions.
 Besides, you can find plenty of couches and quiet nooks if you feel like a relaxed atmosphere fit the moment better.

 Speaking about professional coworking spaces I can't help mentioning those started by established businesses.
 Corporations like Bosch with their Stuttgart Connectory set up workplaces that bring together startups, corporate and university partners, and Bosch project teams focused on digital innovation in the supply chain, logistics, and data-driven technologies.
-The hubs operate in co-creation models that foster collaboration, networking and problem solving among partners.
-Collaboration focuses on digitization, incubation and educational experience.
+The hubs operate in co-creation models that foster collaboration, networking, and problem-solving among partners.
+The collaboration focuses on digitization, incubation, and educational experience.

 It's a good idea for a coworking space to target a specific market and bring together industry-specific innovators.
-Choosing a unique brand positioning you have a wonderful opportunity to tailor your services and make them really valuable for a certain group of people.
+By choosing a unique brand positioning you have a wonderful opportunity to tailor your services and make them really valuable for a certain group of people.